kwabenadarkwa/micro-lafentika/documentation.md

  :----------  |:------------:|:------------:|:------------:|:------------:|:------------:|
 | Category      | rd       | rs1|rs2|A/L|ALUCP|

-Sample ALU Instruction: 0090h(Add value in register 1 to register 2 and store it in register 0).
+Sample ALU Instruction: 0090h - Add reg0, reg 1, reg 2(Add value in register 1 to register 2 and store it in register 0).

 Control Unit*
 -